davidolorundare/tempus_de_challenge/README.md

 ## A solution to the Tempus Data Engineer Challenge

 Solution Goals - Writing this, will update soon.
+One paragraph.

 ---